duf59/RepData_PeerAssessment1/PA1_template.md

 and the median is 10766.
 Previous values were 9354 for the mean and
 10395 for the median.
+Therefore, imputing missing values with our strategies increases both the mean and median, and at the same time brings them closer to each other.

 ## Differences in activity patterns between weekdays and weekends